lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

 ## The many moods of the rainbow.

-While messing around with the [Spotify](https://developer.spotify.com/documentation/web-api/) APIs I found one of the most interesting data points they offered insight into was a track's "audio features".
+While messing around with the [Spotify](https://developer.spotify.com/documentation/web-api/) APIs I found one of the most interesting data points they offered insight into was a track's [audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).
 Each song in Spotify has 18 different attributes that can be derived, displayed and utilized as a data reference.
 I was impressed by Spotify's ability to seemingly quantify music and represent a song as data and I wondered how far I could experiment with this information.
 Using my personal interpretation of how colors correspond to mood I set out to create user playlists that group together similar sounding tracks for a personalized listening experience.